theRubyCoders/generator-sinatra-bootstrap/README.md

 # generator-sinatra-bootstrap
-Yeoman generator for a sinatra with bootstrap application
+Yeoman generator for a sinatra with twitter bootstrap.

+Sinatra-Bootstrap generator helps you to start with a sinatra ready application which has support for Compass, Sass, Haml, Rspec and debugger tools to prototype easily.

+Also has optional support for for background jobs with sidekiq, database connection with postgres and active record, it is heroku ready and API support with grape.

 > [Yeoman](http://yeoman.io) generator